SaeedEGH23/V2ray-user-managment-api/README.md

 Period 1 = 30 days
 Traffic 1 = 1 Gb

+Notice: for buy traffic to unlimited exp and enable account which has no traffic just send a JSON with remark: value , traffic: value.
-Notice API return updated OBJ which is has username, remaintime ,remain traffic.
+Notice: API will return an updated OBJ containing username, remaintime ,remain traffic.

 ### Check connection data